Oldham Athletic Community Trust is a charitable organisation (charity number 1120894) which was established over 25 years ago.

 Take A Break

-Take A Break is a weekly youth club for young people on the autistic spectrum to attend.
-The weekly sessions offer young people the opportunity to play sports such as football and basketball as well as having non sporting activities on offer, we cater for a wide range of interests and likes.
-We actively promote the project as a project for the whole family with parents/carers welcome to stay and socialise.
-The sessions are every Monday, 6-8pm at Oldham Futsal Arena at a cost of £2 per session.
+“JIGSAW is a weekly youth club for young people on the autistic spectrum aged 5-11.
+The theme of the weekly sessions is multi activity with a wide range of activities to take part in such as table tennis, table football, arts & crafts. mega blocks building set, tablets and much more.
+We actively promote the project as a project for the whole family with parents/carers and siblings welcome to stay and socialise.
+The sessions are every Monday, 6-8pm at The Honeywell Centre and are completely free of charge.”

 For more information please email email@example.com.